 There is no state-mandated format for the General Plan Annual Report.
 The format of Exhibit A in the attached report is similar to that employed in previous years for reporting on implementation of Economic Strategy Action Items.
-The format for the Housing Element Report (Exhibit B) was the same as that submitted to HCD in 2004 for the City's Workforce Housing Grant application.
+The format for the Housing Element Report (Exhibit B) was the same as that submitted to HCD in 2006.

 Staff from all departments contributed to the preparation of this report.
-In the 18 months since adoption of the General Plan, it appears that the City has made considerable progress in implementing the action items.
+In the 30 months since adoption of the General Plan, it appears that the City has made considerable progress in implementing the action items.